grame-cncm/faustdoc/src/tutorials/signal-api.md

-# Using the signal API
+# Using the Signal API

-The signal API opens an *intermediate access inside the Faust compilation chain*.
-In this tutorial, we present it with examples of code.
-The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the signal API, and take profit of part of the Faust compiler infrastructure.
+The signal API provides an *intermediate access point within the Faust compilation chain*.
+In this tutorial, we present it through code examples.
+The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the signal API, and take advantage of part of the Faust compiler infrastructure.

 #### Faust compiler structure